techlozenge/project-idea/Project-Verifact.md

 ## Audience

-    Readers of internet news sites and news aggregators.
+    Users of internet news sites and news aggregators as well as social websites.

 ## Proposal

-    Create an application that will allow the user to select an article headline or from within the article to use Politifact, (FactCheck and Snopes optionl)  the user to
+    Create a Google Chrome plugin that provides users with the capability of comparing one article against similar articles found on fact-checking websites.

 ## Value Proposition

-    With the huge influx in fake news articles onto the internet there is an enormous need to provide users with some capability of comparing a suspect article against similar articles from reputable sources of truth.
+    With the huge influx in fake news articles onto the internet there is an enormous need to provide users with some capability of comparing a suspect article against similar articles from fact-checking sources.
 No application can judge whether or not something is true or false.
-This application gives users a convenient way to judge for themselves the validity of questionable articles.
+This application gives users an easy, convenient way to judge for themselves the validity of questionable articles.
+    It also contains a built-in history feature so that users can come back to past searches and their results for later referral.

 ## Technologies